nadialefebvre/library/README.md

 # Library application

+This is a project started to learn Java, first project with this language (automn 2023)

 ## Overview

 This is a simple Java application that serves as a basic library system, allowing to manage a collection of books.
-It provides a set of RESTful API endpoints for performing CRUD (Create, Read, Update, Delete) operations on books.
+It provides a set of RESTful API endpoints for performing CRUD (Create, Read, Update, Delete) operations on books, authors, users and loans.
 The application is built using the Spring Boot framework and utilizes Spring Data JPA for database interactions.

 ## Getting started